symfony/symfony-docs/form/data_transformers.rst

          */
         public function reverseTransform($issueNumber): ?Issue
         {
             // no issue number?
-It's optional, so that's ok if (!$issueNumber) {
+It is optional, so that's ok if (!$issueNumber) {
                 return null;
             }